MrSpaceCarrot/MEE7/README.md

 # MEE7
-Personal discord bot, with a variety of features
+Personal discord bot with a variety of features

 # Features
 - Startup game servers that are located on a pterodactyl panel instance